top of page

 perplexed yet helpless,

-Embedded amongst leaves and moist detritus,
+embedded amongst leaves and moist detritus,

-They seek some thing but I know not what.
+they seek some thing but I know not what.

 Clambering, climbing each monstrous twig, each vast leaf,

-Journeying into unknown lands, that stand inches apart.
+journeying into unknown lands that stand inches apart.

 Antenna gently weaving, sensing, tasting, they secretly delight

-In the the subtle rot of the forest floor.
+in the subtle rot of the forest floor.

 Notes: